 How to Fastpass at Magic Kingdom like a Pro

-This section is for if you aren’t familiar with the Fastpass + system (which is way different then the old Fastpass of a few years ago and Disneyland’s Fastpass).
+This section is for if you aren’t familiar with the Fastpass+ system (way different then Disneyland’s Fastpass).
 If you want to jump to the Fastpass strategy, click here.
-If there is any park in Walt Disney World where it is more important to plan in advance than the rest, it would be Magic Kingdom due to its popularity and size.
+Planning ahead at Magic Kingdom is essential due to its popularity and size.

 The Magic Kingdom uses the Fastpass+ system just like the rest of the parks, which is super convenient and allows you to plan pretty far in advance.
-There is no additional cost.
-This program has taken place of the original Fastpass system, so it is included in your admission.
+There is no additional cost!

-There are tons of rides to choose from here, so you should definitely sit down with your party and discuss what attractions are top priorities.
-You can also make Fastpass reservations for some of the park’s shows, which is a great feature of this system if someone is set on seeing one.
+There are tons of rides to choose from, so you should definitely sit down with your party and discuss what attractions are top priorities.
+You can also make Fastpass reservations for some of the park’s shows, which is great if someone is set on seeing one.
 Keep in mind, this may be a park you want to spend more than just one day in if you’ve got the time.

 You will want to register online to make a reservation in advance.
 To do this create an account on My Disney Experience and follow the steps to link all of your party’s tickets together.
 If you would like to make your reservations the same day as your visit, use the My Disney Experience Mobile App or visit the Fastpass+ kiosk in the park.